 If you see your PCP or specialist regularly to manage conditions such as diabetes, asthma, congestive heart failure, or depression, be sure to follow up and see if you need to schedule a visit.
 Not receiving the care you need could lead to health complications.
-If you are undergoing care for cancer and had to postpone treatment, find out when you can resume care.
 Many services for ongoing conditions are covered at no cost under your plan.
-The benefits listed below are temporarily covered at $0 from August 17, 2020 to December 31, 2020.

 3. Don’t delay care in an emergency.

-Since March, emergency rooms have seen a steep decline in the number of people seeking treatment,2 and doctors are concerned that people are not seeking potentially life-saving care for heart attacks, strokes, and other conditions.
 If you feel your health is in serious jeopardy, do not hesitate to call 911 or go to the emergency room.
 You should go to the emergency room for symptoms such as difficulty breathing, persistent chest pain, heavy bleeding, suicidal thoughts, or suddenly feeling weak or drooping on one side of the body.
-From August 17, 2020 to December 31, 2020, your hospital care is covered at $0 if you are admitted for observation or an inpatient stay for any health issue, including mental health or a substance use disorder.

 4. Have needed vaccinations.

-We’re all hoping for a COVID-19 vaccine, but there are other important vaccines that you may need as well, including a pneumonia vaccine and, later this year, an annual flu vaccine.
+In addition to receiving the COVID-19 vaccine when it is available to you, there are other important vaccines that you may need as well, including a pneumonia vaccine and an annual flu vaccine.
 Ask your PCP if you are up-to-date on all your vaccinations.